tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational ClearQuest

 IBM Rational ClearQuest is a fully customizable database workflow application development and production system.
 It provides flexible change and defect tracking, customizable processes, near real-time reporting and lifecycle traceability for better visibility and control of the software development lifecycle.
 IBM Rational ClearQuest provides scalable, multiplatform support to any size organization so you can continue to customize processes as your development needs evolve.
+The IBM Rational ClearQuest plug-in contains a simple step to add Related Change Requests to records.

 ---